sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay/WordsSprint.md

 '''Words Sprint''' (FrancoSaliola, Sébastien Labbé, Vincent Delecroix)

+ * New implementation for words:
+ ** faster
+ ** space efficient
+ ** special class for words over an alphabet of at most four letters (each letter takes one bit)

+---

+Un-organized ideas:

  * ideas for improving to the code (Stream for infinite words?)
 (Vincent Delecroix)
  * discussions regarding the trac #5002
  * finish and post words_new_fct_sl.patch to trac #5037